-A core mission of ours is to help special animals at risk of neglect or abuse.
-We specialize in wildlife animals that are either threatened or endangered as a species, and in particular those with special needs like critically endangered and in captivity.
+A core mission of ours is to help animals at risk of neglect or abuse.
+We specialize in wildlife animals that are either threatened or endangered as a species, wild or captive.

-We receive referrals from all over the world asking for help with wildlife animals at risk that need rescuing and rehabilitation.
-These animals that need help are often found to be in dire circumstances of neglect or abuse, due to human financial or sociopolitical situations of no fault of the animals.
+We receive referrals from around the world from those seeking for help with animals at risk that need protection, rescue or rehabilitation.
+These animals that need help are often found to be in dire circumstances of neglect or abuse, due to human/animal conflict, human financial or sociopolitical situations of no fault of the animals.

 We work with our partners in Australia and the Asia-Pacific region in conservation projects to help save threatened wildlife animals and habitats.
 The many tiers of conversation work include 1) the conservation of habitats, 2) fighting against poaching and illegal trade of threatened species, and 3) engagement and education of people and the communities.
 We provide education and support service to grassroots groups, communities and other NGO’s, both locally and abroad, to support them in their conservation efforts and projects.